- ROBERT DE CASTELLA (DEEK)

 The North Pole adventure was also the first time Adrian had seen snow.
 The entire trip was one that changed his life.

 Adrian has relocated from Broome to Canberra to take on the position as IMP Head Coach and Program Manager, and he’s excited about transitioning from a Graduate to Coach.

 “It’s a privilege and honour to be given that opportunity to take up the role of Head Coach/Manger of the IMP from past Coach Mick Rees who coached me.
 I have been fortunate enough to come through the program in 2014 after missing selection in 2012 going on to complete the New York Marathon 2014 and The North Pole Marathon in 2015.”

 “Being the first Indigenous Coach of IMP and a graduate puts me in good stead for the position because I know firsthand what the program is about and the outcomes which is important empowering young leaders and drivers in their communities”.

 “Was a tough decision to get outside my comfort zone and leave home and move my family to Canberra.
 But I strongly believe in the vision and direction in which the project and foundation are going so I’m glad to be a part of it.”

-Dilani’s role at IMF involves working closely with the Board of Directors and IMF’s partners including lawyers, bankers, advisors and government officials.
+Dilani’s role involves working closely with the Board of Directors and all our important partners including lawyers, bankers, advisors and government officials.